There are currently no lighthouse tower climbs running due to the recent earthquake and mercury spill – click for more details.

 Cape Otway Lighthouse is the oldest surviving lighthouse on mainland Australia and considered the most significant.
 This leading attraction on the Great Ocean Road is a must for all visitors.

 Built in 1848, the lighthouse known as the ‘Beacon of Hope,’ sits 90 metres above the pristine ocean of Bass Strait.

-Hundreds of lives were lost in shipwrecks off Cape Otway - a sad but fascinating history which led to the building of the Lightstation in the foothills of the impenetrable forests of the Otways.
+Hundreds of lives were lost along this shipwreck coast – a sad but fascinating history which led to the building of the Lightstation on the cliffs edge.

 For many thousands of 19th century migrants, who spent months travelling to Australia by ship, Cape Otway was their first sight of land after leaving Europe, Asia and North America.